titondk/social-media-content-migration-tool/README.md

 ## Disclaimer
 This project was built for educational purposes and personal content management.
 Respect platform Terms of Service and content creator rights.

 ## License
 MIT License
-## Disclaimer
-This project was built as a final project for Harvard CS50.
-It is designed for educational purposes and personal content management.
-Respect platform Terms of Service and content creator rights.

-## License
-MIT License